• Skip to primary navigation

 • Unsalted Butter: for the milk bread, adding the butter results in a higher rise, a softer texture and a longer shelf life.
 The butter is also used in creating the black sesame paste.

-How To Make This Recipe
+How To Make Black Sesame Bread

-I have broken down this black sesame marble milk bread recipe into four simple sections 1.
+I have broken down this black sesame milk bread recipe into four simple sections 1.
 Tangzhong, 2.
 Black Sesame Paste, 3.
 Knead the Two Doughs, 4.
 Shape the dough.
 It may seem daunting, but like anything else in life if you work your way through it one step at a time you will find that the end result is always rewarding.

 1. In a small saucepan, combine the bread flour and water and whisk to remove all lumps.
 Cook over medium-low heat for 3-5 minutes until the roux starts to thicken and reaches 150°F or 65°C, while constantly whisking.
 The roux should have a pudding-like consistency.
 Remove from heat, place in a small bowl, cover and refrigerate until cooled about 4 hours or up to 24 hours.
 Before baking remove from refrigerator and bring to room temperature for at least 30 minutes.
 Drain any excess water.